ender-js/Ender/README.md

 -------
 Ender.js (the wrapper) is licensed under MIT - copyright 2011 Dustin Diaz

-For the individual submodules, see their respective individual licenses.
+For the individual submodules, see their respective licenses.